michal-h21/lua-uca/README.md

 Latin based scripts are sorted first, it is necessary to reorder scripts in such cases.

-The `collator_obj:reorder` function takes table with scripts that need to be reorderd.
+The `collator_obj:reorder` function takes table with scripts that need to be reordered.
 For example Cyrillic can be sorted before Latin using:

     collator_obj:reorder {"cyrillic"}